rticommunity/rticonnextdds-connector-py/examples/python/README.md

 }
 ```

-#### accessing samples fields after a read/take
+#### accessing sample fields after a read/take
 A `read()` or `take()` operation can return multiple samples.
 They are stored in an array.
-Every time you try to access a specific sample you have to specify an index (j in the example below).
+Every time you try to access a specific sample, you have to specify an index (j in the example below).

-You can access the date by getting a copy in a dictionary object or you can access each field individually:
+You can access the data by getting a copy in a dictionary object, or you can access each field individually:

  * **Using a dictionary**: